SkylineCommunications/dataminer-docs-connectors/connector/doc/CISCO_NXOS_Manager.md

 ### Connections

-#### OpenConfig Connection
+#### HTTP Connection

-This connector uses a OpenConfig connection and requires configuring OpenConfig after element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

-To configure OpenConfig, fill in these parameters on the **Element Settings** page:

-- OpenConfig IP Address
+HTTP CONNECTION:

+- **IP address/host**: The polling IP or URL of the destination.
-- Port
+- **IP port**: *80*
-- User Name
-- Password
+- **Bus address**: *ByPassProxy*
-- Client Certificate (optional)
+- **Timeout on a single command (ms)**: *45000* (avoids timeouts in slow responses)

+### Initialization

+#### Configuration of credentials for eAPI communication
+On the Element Settings Page, fill in the eAPI Settings and push Log In to establish the eAPI communication.

+#### Configuration of credentials for OpenConfig communication
+On the Element Settings Page, fill in the OpenConfig Settings and push Connect to establish the OpenConfig communication.

 ### Web Interface